craiglambson/node-bulletin-board/CraigLambsonREADME.md.txt

+Craig Lambson‚Äôs notes on System Engineer Job Interview Assignment

+Ive been through many iterations of this part of the exercise.
+In the end, I just used the github desktop and drag and dropped the files to upload.

+this is some of the old history:

-Craig Lambsonís notes on System Engineer Job Interview Assignment Writing a Dockerfile is the first step to containerizing an application.
+Writing a Dockerfile is the first step to containerizing an application.
 You can think of these Dockerfile commands as a step-by-step recipe on how to build up your image.
 The Dockerfile in the bulletin board app looks like this:
 # Use the official image as a parent image.
 FROM node:current-slim